 - and ongoing communication (the email marketing platform Klaviyo is superb for this)

 How do you make your subscribers feel appreciated and cared for?

 Step 5.
 Set up your Tech

 If this is the step you’re worried about, don’t be!

-If you have an existing online shop (such as Square Space or WooCommerce), most online platforms allow you to add a recurring payment option, so you can have your standard products and subscriptions in one place.
+If you have an existing online shop set up (e.g., on Shopify or WooCommerce), most online platforms allow you to add a recurring payment option, so you can have your standard products and subscriptions in one place.

 Of course, you might want to separate them out too.